 That allows us to create Bible and Art lessons for all ages that connect art and the heART.

-If you followed the blog posts above, you found just a few ways we combine Bible and Art together.
 You can find more in our ReMEMBERers membership!
 We hope to see you there!

 The HeART of You

 We have methods to unlock and untangle (detangle) your creativity inside our mini course, “The HeART of You.”
 You will find it and more Bible and Art lessons when you join our membership.

 Simple exercises, projects and insights to help you give God’s creative child inside of you the permission to play!